aditya27b/houselighthing/README.md

 ## 🎯 Overview

-This project transforms your Diwali decoration into a smart, automated light show using an ESP32 microcontroller.
-Control 13 jhalar lights (7 Pink + 6 White) plus 2 rope lights (Pink and White) through an intuitive web interface accessible from any device on your network.
+This project transforms Diwali decoration into intelligent, automated light show using an ESP32 microcontroller. currently Controls 13 jhalar lights (7 Pink + 6 White {customisable}) plus 2 rope lights (Pink and White) through an interactive web interface accessible from any device on your local network.

-Perfect for:
+Ideal for:
 - 🏠 Home Diwali decorations
 - 🎉 Festival celebrations
 - 🎊 Party lighting